This article will teach you to create and add a custom page or template to a WordPress website.

 To do so, right-click on the file name and click on Code Editor.

 At the top of the file, paste this line of code:

 <?php /* Template Name: custom-landing-page */ ?>

-The template name doesn’t have to match the file name but I highly recommend you call the template name exactly as the file name just without the PHP at the end.
+The template name doesn’t have to match the file name, but I highly recommend you call the template name precisely as the file name, just without the PHP at the end.
 By doing so, you’ll be able to spot the exact template that a page is using if you would like to modify it in the future.

-The reason that you see a blank page is that because the page template is empty.
-Remember? we only added the comment line at the top but not more than that.
+The reason that you see a blank page is that the page template is empty.
+Remember?
+We only added the comment line at the top but not more than that.